Proxies That Work logo

 GDPR + ePrivacy / PECR (EU & UK)

-• Treats email addresses tied to identifiable individuals as personal data.
+• Treats email addresses as personal data when tied to identifiable individuals

 CCPA/CPRA (California)